scott-fryxell/jumpoff/src/posts/time-for-people.md

 ---
-title: Introducing realness
+title: It's been a year
-date: 1-05-2020
+date: 2020-01-05
 ---

-# It's time for people to use realness
+## It's time for people to use realness

 Realness is far enough along now for beta users.
 I want to announce realness to technical people who can help me evaluate it's effectiveness.